 Time: Before or during work at Utica University.
 Place: As directed by the agency administering the exams.
-Up to six semester hours for each examination, the credit not to exceed the amount assigned to an the grade is reported.

-Credit: equivalent course at Utica University.
-The minimum acceptable grade is P, C, or 50, depending on how school dean, and the registrar.
+Credit: Up to six semester hours for each examination, the credit not to exceed the amount assigned to an equivalent course at Utica University.
+The minimum acceptable grade is P, C, or 50, depending on how the grade is reported.
 Cost: Only the fee paid to the agency administering the exams.

-Approvals: Matriculated students must complete a Permission to Study Form with approvals from their advisor, the
+Approvals Matriculated students must complete a Permission to Study Form with approvals from their advisor, the school dean, and the registrar.